Ahmed Mussa (presenter)

 Ahmed Mussa (أحمد موسى; born 10 September 1961), an Egyptian journalist and TV presenter.
 He also works for Sada El-Balad channel and presents political programs.
+A political community on instagram added him to a group and there were leaked messages of him swapping insults with Ahmed Samy, an Egyptian engineer who currently resides in Dammam, Saudi Arabia.

 Early life and career

 Mussa was born in September 1961, in Sohag, Egypt.

 In 1979, Mussa enrolled at the Faculty of Mass Communication at Sohag University, and graduated from it and obtained his BA in 1983, where he began working in the Egyptian media and press since his graduation.